About ProArts+

 Keith was played by actor Joel Fry in the recently-released Netflix film, Bank of Dave.

 Jerry was admitted as a qualified solicitor in June 2024.
-Before retraining in law, he enjoyed many years at Manchester’s Royal Exchange Theatre where he was Head of Casting and an Associate Director.
-Everything from musicals in the round to significant new plays, touring work to costume drama; he has ushered many hundreds of actors on to stage in Manchester.
-With a background in stage management and theatre production across the UK, he brings this broad experience and his long appreciation of the arts world to his work at ProArts+ and its clients.
+Before retraining in law, he enjoyed many years at Manchester’s Royal Exchange theatre where he was head of casting and an associate director.
+Everything from musicals in the round to significant new plays touring work to costume drama, he has ushered many hundreds of actors onto stage in Manchester.
+With a background in stage management and theatre production across the UK he brings this broad experience and his long appreciation of the arts world to his work at pro art plus and its clients.